nodinosaur/JavaSealedUnions/README.md

 In case you want your unions to be driven by your domain, there are two approaches:

 #### Factory class plus generic wrapper
-A parent class gives a more especific access to its methods.
+A parent class gives a more explicit access to its methods.
 ```
 public class Salute {